A Path to Success

 If we receive your set of plans halfway through a build, there’s not a great deal we can do to change the energy performance of that building.
 Situations like this also lead to much bad practice and more than often, the installation of expensive unsuitable technologies added in hindsight just to meet a planning condition or pass building regs.
 Starting late really is a killer.

 How to avoid this?
-Yep, you guessed it - start early!
-The earlier the better, in fact.
-If you’re working with your SAP assessor before planning has even been submitted, it's the ideal situation and the one which allows the highest chance of success in the end.
+You guessed it, start early!
+The earlier the better.
+If you’re working with your SAP assessor before planning has been submitted, it's the ideal situation and the one which allows the highest chance of success.
 You should never engage with a SAP assessor after building regs applications.

 SAP calculations can be confusing; very rarely black and white, the reasons one building will pass and another will fail are often difficult even for us to explain.
 However, make sure you have a decent set of plans and get in touch with a quality assessor early enough in the process, and your chances of passing will rocket.